thanhhoa214/easifix-admin/README.md

 Run `npm run build:prod` to build the project in **production mode**.
 The build artifacts will be stored in the `dist/` directory.

+## Development with Docker

+Run `docker build -t easifix-admin:v0.0.1 .` to build an image.

+Run `docker run -p 80:8080 easifix-admin:v0.0.1 .` to run an image while development.
+Run `npm run build:prod` to build the project in **production mode**.
+The build artifacts will be stored in the `dist/` directory.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).